Does Homeowners Insurance Cover Earthquakes?

 Liberty Mutual: Best for Renters

-Originally founded in 1912, Liberty Mutual has offered high-quality insurance for diverse needs for more than 100 years and received an A grade by AM Best due to its high financial strength.
+Initially founded in 1912, Liberty Mutual has offered high-quality insurance for diverse needs for over 100 years and received an A grade by AM Best due to its high financial strength.

 We chose Liberty Mutual because the insurer offers earthquake insurance for renters, not just homeowners.